NVIDIA/proxyfs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. build the docs with `make html` in this docs directory

 Welcome to ProxyFS's documentation!
 ===================================